 Forced leaves: Legal business prerogative?

 Did your company implement a shutdown the past Christmas and New Year holiday season?
-Concerns about “forced leaves” during this time are common among workers.
+Concerns about “forced leaves” during this time are common among Australian workers.
 In a 2017 study, researchers found 21% of Aussie employees, or 5.3 million individuals, were forced to take more than two weeks off over Christmas.

 Some employees are frustrated by forced leave policies, as they see it as a waste of their annual leave entitlement.
 Newer employees especially may not have enough credits to sustain a forced leave, bringing balances into the negative.
 On the other hand, a business needs to avoid excess costs from overstaffing during slow periods.